2023 Financial Trends for NPOs in Canada: The Economy and Government

 • Shifting donor demographics: As younger generations get more involved in philanthropy, they bring different points of view and preferences for how they want to get involved and support causes.

-• Economic factors: Economic uncertainty, including the pandemic, lead to fluctuations in funding and donations, which often increases competition for a smaller pool of resources.
+• Economic factors: Economic uncertainty, including the pandemic, leads to fluctuations in funding and donations, often increasing competition for a smaller pool of resources.

 • Political/Legal factors: Changes in government regulations and tax laws can affect the amount and types of donations available, leading to increased competition for donations.